Ian729/NewsArchive/README.md

 * The last two members, Jimin and Jungkook, began their 18-month military duty in South Korea on Tuesday.
 Some fans say they should have been exempt.
 * The Chinese leader wants assurances that the strategically important country isn’t taking Washington’s side against Beijing, analysts say.
 * Volkswagen is shifting more operations to China, tapping the country’s electric vehicle capacity and building factories.
-* Li Ying used social media to help tell the world about last year’s protests.
-Now in exile, he has been threatened and lost his livelihood for his defiance.
-* Plus, the debate over who’s a “colonizer.”

 ![Asian](./asian.png)